garrett361/transformers_notes/main.typ

 infeasible, as it would require a new dense matrix-multiply by a unique
 $H times H$ matrix at each sequence position#footnote[For one, the
 $cal(O) ( S H ^2 )$ memory cost to store the matrices
-would be prohibitive.
+would be significant.
 The FLOPs cost is only $2 B S H^2$, the same as for other matrix multiplies, but because different matrices are needed at position (it's a batched matrix multiply), these FLOPs would be much more GPU memory-bandwidth intensive.]
 In the original RoPE paper, the